hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 	-----------
 	 ISO, DMY
 	```
 	c.
 The below code is used to create the sales_data table.
-Note: we will create a [columnar](https://docs.hydra.so/organize/data-modeling/row-vs-column-tables) table, which makes it much quicker to obtain all data for a particular column.
+Note: we will create a [columnar table](https://docs.hydra.so/organize/data-modeling/row-vs-column-tables), which makes it much quicker to obtain all data for a particular column.

 	```sql
 	CREATE TABLE sales_data (
 	retailer_code INT,
 	product_number INT,
 	order_method_code INT,
 	date DATE,
 	quantity INT,
 	unit_price FLOAT,
 	unit_sale_price FLOAT
 	) USING columnar;
 	```

 	  d.
 Once the table has been created, upload the .csv by utilizing the following command:
-	  `\COPY sales_data FROM 'notebooks/data/ibm_gosales/go_daily_sales.csv' DELIMITER ',' CSV HEADER;`
+	  `\COPY sales_data FROM 'go_daily_sales.csv' DELIMITER ',' CSV HEADER;`

 3. You should now have a sales-oriented table populated with approximately 150,000 rows.